lp1dev/dpg/readme.md

-# dpg - Deterministic Password Generator
+# DPG - Deterministic Password Generator

-dpg is a deterministic password generator that does not store data or keep state.
+DPG is a deterministic password generator that does not store data or keep state.
 Its output is based purely on user input.

 ## To Build C++ executable